Merle Ray Friesen (1947–2025)

-In lieu of flowers, the family kindly requests donations be made to Trinity Christian School, the institution he worked so faithfully to establish and support, in honor of his legacy of faith and education.
-Contributions may be made online at https://trinitychristianidaho.com/donate.
+In lieu of flowers, the family requests donations to Trinity Christian School, a cause dear to Merle’s heart, to honor his legacy of faith and education.
+Contributions can be made at trinitychristianidaho.com/donate.

 Davis-Rose Funeral Home